 Ileoanal anastomosis.
 Your whole colon and the diseased lining of your rectum are removed.
 The outer muscles of your rectum stay in place.
 The bottom part of your small intestine (the ileum) is attached to the opening of your anus.
 A pouch is made out of the ileum.
 The pouch holds stool.
 This lets you pass stool through your anus in the normal way.
 You will still have fairly normal bowel movements.
 But your bowel movements may happen more often.
 They may also be more watery than normal.

-If your colon remains inside, you will need a colonoscopy from time to time.
+If your colon remains inside, you'll need a colonoscopy from time to time.
 This is because of your increased risk of colon cancer.

 What are possible complications of ulcerative colitis?